SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 For example, let us assume that a tenant has a storage quota of 10GB.
 Retention rules are 80 days for measurements, 90 days for all other data.
 - Day 1: In the nightly check, the total storage is calculated at 13GB.
 An e-mail is sent to all the tenant administrators.
 - Day 2: the total storage is still at 13GB.
-It is determined that a 15% reduction of the retention rules is sufficient to be under the storage quota.
+The system determines that a 15% reduction of the retention rules is sufficient to be under the storage quota.
 So any measurement older than 68 days (80 days - 15%) and any other data older that 77 days (90 days - 15% results in 76.5 days, rounded to 77 days) is deleted.
 The total storage is now at 9.8GB.